mundi4/Debounce/README.md

 - **Hover**: Activates the key binding based on the unit frame your mouse is currently over.
 - **Combat**: Activates the key binding depending on whether you are in combat.
-- **Shapeshift**: Activates the key binding based on your current shapeshift form, if applicable.
+- **Shapeshift**: Activates the key binding based on selected shapeshift forms.
 - **Unit**: Activates the key binding when specific units or roles are present.
 - **Group**: Activates the key binding depending on whether you are in a group or raid.
 - **Custom States**: Activates the key binding based on custom states you have set, which can be toggled on or off.